tbor111/teresaborcuch.github.io/_posts/2016-12-29-Which-Data-Science-Jobs-Pay-Best?.md

 ## Introduction

-Recently, there's been some media hype about how data science is one of the [best fields](https://www.glassdoor.com/List/Best-Jobs-in-America-LST_KQ0,20.htm) to get into.
+Recently, data science has been receiving quite a bit of media attention for being one of the [best fields](https://www.glassdoor.com/List/Best-Jobs-in-America-LST_KQ0,20.htm) to get into.
 However, because of the [diversity](https://www.datacamp.com/community/tutorials/data-science-industry-infographic#gs.JoXjfNU) of roles in the field, there can be quite a bit of variety in job titles, responsibilities, and qualifications.
-For people looking to break into data science (like me), there are many factors to consider when job-hunting, but salary is definitely a big one.
+For people looking to get hired as data scientists, there are many factors to consider when job-hunting, but salary is definitely a big one.
 For this analysis, I built a webscraper to collect data from data science jobs listed on [Indeed](www.indeed.com) in the Boston area.
 Then, I used a logistic regression model to determine which factors were good predictors of a high salary.

 ## Methods